oplogix/Python-Projects/Cipher-Toolkit/readme.md

 2. ROT-13 Cipher: A specific case of the Caesar cipher, which shifts characters by 13 positions.
 It's often used for basic text obfuscation.

+3. Substitution Cipher: Encrypts and decrypts messages by substituting each character in the input message with the corresponding character from a user-defined or randomly generated key.

 ## Adding New Ciphers
 The Cipher Toolkit is designed to be extensible.
 If you'd like to add a new cipher, follow these steps: